laino/final-pm/doc/README.md

        *          processes to stop when new ones were started.
        *
        * 'true':  FinalPM will add FINAL_PM_INSTANCE_NUMBER=N
-       *          to the environment of each process, as well
+       *          to the environment of each process, as well as
        *          always replace processes of this application with
        *          ones having the same FINAL_PM_INSTANCE_NUMBER.
        *          This is useful, for example, if you want to perform